nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Note: for this chapter, we will not use the actual add-on packages.
 Instead, we'll use scratchpad plugin folders - a number of subdirectories located in a folder called "scratchpad", which in turn is a subfolder of your NVDA user configuration folder (available from Start Menu/Screen if NVDA is installed) to store our example Python files.

 To edit .py files, you need a word processor which can handle .py files.
-The best one we recommend is Notepad++ which can be downloaded from https://notepad-plus-plus.org/download/v6.8.3.html.
+The best one we recommend is Notepad++.

 ### How add-on code is organized